 I have used this procedure repeatedly over the years with great success.
 It is not a fast process, but it is effective and it will stop most problems before they start.
 As long as you can divide your time between both of these cats prior to meeting each other, so neither one feels neglected, this procedure will serve you well.
 It has never failed me yet.
 Let me just hit on the important points to wrap this up:

 - Vet visit before letting the two cats even sniff noses.

 - Isolation for the newcomer supplying two litter boxes, food bowls, water dish toys.

 - Visit the newcomer often sit on the floor and read out loud softly.

 - If kitty hides, just accept it, she will come out to you eventually, don’t chase her.

 - To soothe the newcomer use the alarm clock trick, play classical music.

 - Use the blanket trick, it really works and makes that initial first meeting less stressful for everyone.

-- First meeting have help and a blanket or heavy towel at the ready to toss over any aggressive kitty.
+- The first meeting has help and a blanket or heavy towel at the ready-to-toss over any aggressive kitty.

 - Don’t neglect either cat during the isolation period.
 Interactive playtime between both of them and yourself is very important.